mulesoft-assets/template-sfdc2nets-account2customer-broadcast/README.md

 ### Running on Mule Standalone
 Update the properties in one of the property files, for example in mule.prod.properties, and run your app with a corresponding environment variable.
 In this example, use `mule.env=prod`.

 ## Running on CloudHub
-While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.
+While creating your application on CloudHub (or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to Configure** as well as setting the **mule.env** file.

-Once your app is all set and started, there is no need to do anything else.
-Every time an account is created or modified, it will be automatically synchronised to Salesforce Org B as long as it has an Email.
+After starting your app, there is no need to do anything else.
+The application polls accounts in Salesforce for newly created or updated objects, and synchronizes to NetSuite as long as it has an Email.

 <!-- Running on Cloudhub (start) -->

 <!-- Running on Cloudhub (end) -->